Novi Sad: Transportation

-The Port of Novi Sad is located on the outskirts of the city, on Danube river.
-Since may 2019. year it is owned by DP WORLD from UAE.
-With over million tonnes of load turnover, it is the largest cargo port in Serbia.
+The Port of Novi Sad is located on the outskirts of the city on Danube river.
+Since May 2019 it has been owned by DP WORLD from the UAE.
+With over a million tonnes of load turnover, it is the largest cargo port in Serbia.

 International relations

+Twin towns – sister cities

-Novi Sad has relationships with several twin towns.
+Novi Sad has relationships with several twin towns and twin cities.
 One of the main streets in its city centre is named after Modena in Italy; and likewise Modena has named a park in its town centre Parco di Piazza d'Armi Novi Sad.
+A city square near the Varadin Bridge is named after Dortmund in Germany; and likewise Dortmund has named a city square Platz von Novi Sad.
 The Novi Sad Friendship Bridge in Norwich, United Kingdom, by Buro Happold, was also named in honour of Novi Sad.
-Besides twin cities, Novi Sad has many signed agreements on joint cooperation with other European cities (see also: Politics of Novi Sad).
+As of October 2023, there plans to establish twin city cooperation with Klagenfurt and Busan.